uccross/skyhookdm-arrow/cpp/src/arrow/adapters/arrow-rados-cls/README.md

     1) Requires CephFS to be mounted.
     2) Requires using the `SplittedParquetWriter` API to write arrow Tables.

-* Built on top of Ceph v15.2.x.
+* Built on top of latest Ceph v15.2.x.

 # Code Structure